Brandon Wood

 Richard Brandon Wood (born March 2, 1985) is an American former professional baseball infielder and Minor League Baseball manager.
 He played for the Los Angeles Angels of Anaheim and Pittsburgh Pirates of Major League Baseball from 2007 through 2011.
-He formerly managed the Tri-City Dust Devils of the Class A-Short Season Northwest League.
+He formerly managed the Tri-City Dust Devils of the Low-A Northwest League.

 Playing career

 Los Angeles Angels of Anaheim

 Wood was drafted by the Anaheim Angels in the first round (23rd overall) of the 2003 amateur draft.

 He spent most of the 2005 season with the Angels' High-A Rancho Cucamonga Quakes, hitting .321 with a California League record 43 home runs and 51 doubles.
-Combined with two doubles and a triple in four games with the Triple-A Salt Lake Stingers, Wood became the first known minor leaguer to hit more than 100 extra-base hits in one year.

 Wood received several awards for his performance in 2005.
 Amongst his accolades were: the Joe Bauman Home Run Award, the California League and Single-A Offensive Player of the Year awards, player of the year by Minor League Baseball's official website, and co-player of the year of the Angels minor league system, alongside fellow prospect Howie Kendrick.

 Wood was selected by the Angels to play on their Arizona Fall League team, the Surprise Scorpions, in October and early November 2005.
 He hit a league-record 14 home runs for the league runner-up.
 In mid-November 2005, he represented the United States on the U.S. Olympic regional qualifying team.

 Prior to the 2006 season, Wood was ranked as the 3rd best prospect by Baseball America, behind Delmon Young and Justin Upton.
 He had a solid, though not spectacular year, hitting .276 with 25 home runs and 19 stolen bases in 453 at-bats for the Double-A Arkansas Travelers.

 Wood began 2007 as a top 10 prospect by Baseball America once more, holding the 8th spot overall.
 He changed positions however, as he slid over to third base for the other highly talented shortstop Erick Aybar.
 This move was made in part to accelerate his track to the majors.